AI in Smart Homes: Privacy Concerns and Best Practices

 Data Sharing: The sharing of collected data with third-party entities for advertising or data analysis purposes is a common practice, which raises concerns about consent and data misuse.

-Surveillance Concerns: The potential for overreach or misuse of surveillance capabilities, either by malicious actors or the device manufacturers, is a significant concern that cannot be overlooked.
+Surveillance Concerns: The potential for overreach or misuse of surveillance capabilities, either by malicious actors or device manufacturers, is a significant concern that cannot be overlooked.

 Regulations and Compliance